 You can have multiple storage accounts in your subscription.
 You can choose one of them and set it in the environment variables for all the storage commands in the same session.
-This enables you to run the Azure CLI storage commands without specifying the storage account and key explicitly.
+This enables you to run the classic CLI storage commands without specifying the storage account and key explicitly.

 export AZURE_STORAGE_ACCOUNT=<account_name> export AZURE_STORAGE_ACCESS_KEY=<key>